Wheatley606/stardust/README.md

 - Red Star Power Up : /!\ this mod requires additional files to be usable.
 The files can be found in /romfs
 - Extended Actor Factory

-# exlaunch
-A framework for injecting C/C++ code into Nintendo Switch applications/applet/sysmodules.

 # Credit
 - Atmosphère: A great reference and guide.
+- ExLaunch : A framework for injecting C/C++ code into Nintendo Switch applications/applet/sysmodules.
+Used as a base to make stardust.
 - oss-rtld: Included for (pending) interop with rtld in applications (License [here](https://github.com/shadowninja108/exlaunch/blob/main/source/lib/reloc/rtld/LICENSE.txt)).